KhanDevProject/LibraryWebChat/README.md

 # Library Web Chat Application
+To run the program(s):
+* Download the repo
+* Open it in your IDE (VSCODE)
+* Run browser-name LibraryChat.html or from your IDE.
+For example, google-chrome LibraryChat.html
+* Enjoy!

+# Links
 Cabrini University Library Chat Project

 Holy Spirit Library: https://www.cabrini.edu/about/departments/library

 Direct Link to webchat: https://libraryh3lp.com/chat/hslreferences-queue@chat.libraryh3lp.com?skin=35016&amp;identity=Librarian

+# About the application
 → Created based on the preference of the designer team.

+→ Designed was used on the website for full functionality and responsive.

 → Allows library users to interact with librarians and access various services through real-time messaging.